oscaram007/luchabrarian15.0/README.md

 ## ✨ Features

 - 🗺️ **Top-down action gameplay** — free movement across a full library floor
-- 📚 **13 book categories** — Romance, Science, Horror, Sci-Fi, Manga, Forbidden, Mystery, Fantasy, History, Music, Art, Tablets, and...
-Trash
+- 📚 **12 book categories** — Romance, Science, Horror, Sci-Fi, Manga, Forbidden, Mystery, Fantasy, History, Music, Art, Tablets, and... the Trash can (we are at a library of course!)
 - 👻 **10 unique ghost types** — each with its own terrifying personality (see below)
 - ⚡ **7 power-ups** — from Speed Boosts to Time Freeze to Auto-Sort
 - 🎯 **4 difficulty modes** — Easy, Medium, Hard, and Endless (for people who hate themselves a little)